KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 ### Write Permission

+We are not talking about "write" permission in the context of English.
 When a user has write permission to a repo, it means they can make changes directly inside of the repo.

 </td></tr>

 <tr><td width="30%">